andeya/faygo/README.md

 - Multi-instance is supported, and these configurations information are independent of each other
 - Supports the same instance to monitor multi-server and multi-port
 - Based on the popular httprouter build router, and supports chain or tree style to register router
+- Powerful file router supports for custom file systems, framework has provided DirFS, RenderFS, MarkdownFS and so on
 - Supports cross-platform color log system, and has two output interface (console and file)
 - Supports session management
 - Supports global gzip compression configuration